openshift/ansible-service-broker/docs/specs/broker-authentication.md

 ## Open Issues

-* reloading secrets is different between kubernetes and openshift. [see updating secrets](#updating-secrets)
+* reloading secrets is different between Kubernetes and OpenShift. [see updating secrets](#updating-secrets)
     * might need to reconcile the secret on an interval if not automatic
 * shared secrets are mysterious.
 [OpenShift docs](https://github.com/openshift/openshift-docs/blob/master/dev_guide/secrets.adoc#creating-secrets) state:
 > Secret data can be shared within a namespace